I speak French. What are my rights to services in Ontario in French?

 - a brief description of the incident or the situation, with the date, time, and location

 Staff at the Ombudsman’s office will contact you if they need more information.
-If your issue is one they can help with, the first step is to try to resolve your complaint without an investigation.
+If your issue is one they can help with, they will first try to resolve your complaint by talking to the people involved.
 Most complaints are resolved this way within 2 weeks.
-If your complaint cannot be resolved informally, the Ombudsman can start an investigation.
+If your complaint can’t be resolved by talking to the people involved, the Ombudsman can start an investigation.

 The Ombudsman doesn’t have the power to order the provincial government or designated agency to do anything.
-But they can write a report that says what their investigation found and make recommendations about how these bodies can improve their services.
+But they can write a report that says what their investigation found and suggest ways the agency can improve their services.

-You will be told about the outcome of your case.
+They will tell you what happens with your case.
 The Ombudsman also publishes the results of their investigations in Annual Reports.